 Disclaimer: The views and opinions expressed in any guest post featured on our site are those of the guest author and do not necessarily reflect the opinions and views of Beauty that walks as a whole.

 About the Author Kevin Smith

 Hi!
 I’m Kevin, voice of LuxuryHomeStuff.com, blog author, and passionate manufacturing engineer.
-This space is where I share D.I.Y tips, home stuffs, stories of self-care and self-discovery, and resources to help you explore an informed and compassionate relationship with luxury home stuffs.
+This space is where I share D.I.Y tips, home stuff, stories of self-care and self-discovery, and resources to help you explore an informed and compassionate relationship with luxury home stuff.